Remembrance (novel): Plot summary

-Six years after the events of Twilight, Suze Simon is studying for a master's degree in counselling and interning at the Mission Academy office.
+Eight years after the events of Twilight, Suze Simon is studying for a master's degree in counselling and interning at the Mission Academy office.
 She is now engaged to Jesse, who is finishing his medical residency, but he insists on waiting for marriage, much to her frustration.
-When Suze receives an email from Paul Slater informing her that his company is knocking down her family's old house in Carmel, she calls him, still furious at him for hitting on her at their graduation party.
-Paul mocks her celibacy, and reminds her that tearing down the house might unleash a curse on Jesse from the Egyptian Book of the Dead, as it is his resting place.
-He offers to save the house if Suze sleeps with him.
+Paul Slater, who has fallen out with Suze following an incident at their high school graduation party, informs her that his company intends to demolish her family's old house in Carmel.
+He suggests that tearing down the house might unleash a curse on Jesse from the ancient Egyptian Book of the Dead, as it is his resting place, and offers to save the house if Suze sleeps with him.

-When Suze carelessly tends to a self-harming student named Becca Walters, she is confronted by Lucia, an angry young ghost claiming to protect Becca, who unleashes an earthquake in the office.
-At the Coffee Clutch that afternoon, Aunt Pru warns Suze to keep an eye on 'the child'.
-When Lucia attempts to drown Suze, Jesse orders her and Gina to move to Jake's house for their safety; Suze agrees to the date with Paul.
+When Suze carelessly tends to a self-harming student named Becca Walters, she is confronted by Lucia, an angry young ghost claiming to protect Becca, who unleashes an earthquake in the Academy office.
+After Lucia tries to drown Suze, Jesse orders her and Gina to move to Jake's house for their safety.
+Concerned that the Egyptian curse may be real, Suze agrees to a date with Paul.

-Speaking to Father D the next morning, Suze discovers that Lucia was a classmate of Becca's who died in a horseback riding accident several years ago.
-Father D approaches the Walters, but is seriously injured in an accident caused by Lucia; at the hospital, Suze and Jesse discover that her triplet step-nieces are mediators - and that Lucia has been playing with them.
-Lucia then strangely directs Suze to discover that Paul, not her step-brother Brad, is the triplets' real father.
+The next morning, Father Dominic informs Suze that Lucia was a classmate of Becca's who died in a horseback riding accident several years ago.
+Father D attempts to approach the Walters family, but is seriously injured by Lucia.
+At the hospital, Suze and Jesse discover that her triplet step-nieces are mediators, and that Lucia has been playing with them.
+Lucia then strangely leads Suze to discover that Paul is the triplets' biological father.